lpoto/telescope-tasks.nvim/README.md

 | `<C-d>` | Delete the output of the selected task.                     |
 | `<C-k>` | Scroll the previewer up.                                    |
 | `<C-j>` | Scroll the previewer down.                                  |

-## Roadmap

-- [x] Display tasks in a telescope picker
-  - [x] Display tasks' definitions in a previewer
-  - [x] Display tasks' output in a previewer, when available
-- [x] Expose API for adding custom task generators
-- [x] Enable default generators
-  - [x] Support changing variables used by the default generators
-  - [ ] Add generators for running the current project based on filetype